AmadeusITGroup/kassette/README.md

 - easily computed and set local mock path
 - fill response to client from backend response, downloaded or persisted
 - modify response to client manually
+- can optionally act as the browser proxy
+- generate TLS certificates on the fly to intercept HTTPS communications (as a man-in-the-middle)
 - integrates nicely into your editor and source control: a simple hierarchy of files is generated in a clean way for inspection, edition, diffing, etc.